Zhang Shuai: 2014: Mixed results

 She began the clay-court season at the Charleston Open as the 16th seed losing to Ajla Tomljanović in the second round, but reached the semifinal round at the Malaysian Open as the second seed losing to the seventh seed and eventual winner Donna Vekić.
 As the seventh seed, she lost to Polona Hercog in the first round at the Morocco Open.
 At the Portugal Open, she lost to seventh seed Svetlana Kuznetsova in the first round. and reached the quarterfinal round with Sílvia Soler Espinosa losing to the top-seeded team of Cara Black & Sania Mirza the doubles competition.
 Another first-round loss came at the Madrid Open against wild card Irina-Camelia Begu.
 Partnering with Janette Husárová in doubles, Zhang lost to the eighth-seeded team of Julia Görges and Anna-Lena Grönefeld in the first round.
 She defeated Petra Kvitová in the second round of the Italian Open in three sets.
 She recorded a total of 300 wins and her second top-10 victory.
 She lost to Serena Williams in the quarterfinals.

 She entered the doubles with Monica Niculescu, but withdrew with a shoulder injury against Casey Dellacqua & Klaudia Jans-Ignacik, in the second round.
 Zhang withdrew from the Internationaux de Strasbourg.
 Her winless streak in major events reached ten as she lost to third seed Agnieszka Radwańska at Roland Garros, in two sets.
 She entered the doubles with Ajla Tomljanović but lost to Gabriela Dabrowski & Alicja Rosolska in the first round.

-Zhang began her grass-court season at the Birmingham Classic as the ninth seed, losing to the top-seed and eventual champion Ana Ivanovic in the semifinal.
+Zhang began her grass-court season at the Birmingham Classic as the ninth seed, losing to the top-seeded and eventual champion, Ana Ivanovic, in the semifinal.
 Played in the doubles competition with Caroline Garcia losing to the second-seeded team of Ashleigh Barty & Casey Dellacqua in the semifinal round.
 Lost at the Eastbourne International to Varvara Lepchenko in the first round.
 She suffered another first-round loss in a major at Wimbledon against 15th seed Carla Suárez Navarro in straight sets, and her losing streak reached eleven.
 Partnering with Yanina Wickmayer in doubles, lost to the 11th-seeded team of Alla Kudryavtseva & Anastasia Rodionova in the first round.
 She then entered the mixed doubles with Nicholas Monroe, losing to the 13th-seeded team of Bruno Soares & Martina Hingis in the second round.